afloesch/learning-terraform/autoscaling/README.md

 ### [AWS cloudwatch metric alarm](https://www.terraform.io/docs/providers/aws/r/cloudwatch_metric_alarm.html)

 Now we can create the rules which will trigger our "scale-up" and "scale-down" policies.
 There are many strategies for scaling your cluster nodes.
-To do it really effectively we need to run the application under true production loads for a while and profile the application.
+To do it really well we need to run the application under true production loads for a while and profile the application.
 How many requests is it serving?
 How many open connections?
 How much CPU does it use?
 How much memory?
 If it's a database how fast does the disk space grow?
 Once you know the profile of the application you can actually plan for when to scale the cluster nodes up and down.
-Profiling the application is also helpful for choosing the optimal EC2 instance type.
-But to start you have to make some best guesses, and leave the settings very loose, effectively costing more in the short-run, until the application profile is really understood and scaling can be fully optimized without hindering application performance.
+Profiling the application is also helpful for choosing the optimal EC2 instance size.
+But to start we have to make some best guesses, and leave the settings very loose, effectively costing more in the short-run, until the application profile is really understood and scaling can be fully optimized without hindering application performance.

 A basic scaling rule that just about any cluster will need is on CPU usage, so let's define a couple rules to scale the cluster based on high and low CPU usage across the nodes.